SimonWoodtli/zet/20240125154231/README.md

 ## User service

+> 🧐 Many services you might consider to run don't require root so run them as
+> user services.

 Locations:

 * ~/.config/systemd/YourUsername: This dir contains the user unit files (if you enable the service they get symlinked to '~/.config/systemd/user'
 * ~/.config/systemd/user: Managed by systemd, any unit in here means they are